michael-read/Alpakka-Sftp-Download-Java/README.md

 # Alpakka Sftp Download Example

 This is a simple Akka Java 11 application that leverages Akka Streams with the [Alpakka FTP](https://doc.akka.io/docs/alpakka/current/ftp.html) connector.

-The application takes its configuration from `application.conf` and then tranfers files from the source directory to the destination directory.
+The application takes its configuration from `application.conf` and then transfers files from the source directory to the destination directory.

 Build is accomplished through the `sbt`.